A new report from security firm Symantec claims the number of Trojan malware programs targeting bitcoin users has fallen in the past year.

 Specific attack types, the report noted, include methods by which a bitcoin addresses is changed prior to a transaction without the user's knowledge.

 However, the firm acknowledged that it doesn't know why the number of bitcoin-focused Trojans has seemingly fallen:

-Other studies have found that as much as one-fifth of financial malware attacks in 2014 targeted holders of bitcoin.
+have found that as much as one-fifth of financial malware attacks in 2014 targeted holders of bitcoin.

 Image via Shutterstock

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.
 As part of their compensation, certain CoinDesk employees, including editorial employees, may receive exposure to DCG equity in the form of stock appreciation rights, which vest over a multi-year period.
 CoinDesk journalists are not allowed to purchase stock outright in DCG.